BekahHW/Moms-Learn-Tech/README.md

 * [Women Who Code](https://www.womenwhocode.com/) A nonprofit dedicated to teaching programming and technical skills to women, and encouraging proportional representation of women in leadership roles within companies

+* [Virtual Coffee](https://virtualcoffee.io/) A welcoming tech community that allows room for growth and mentorship at all levels, and creates meaningful opportunities for learning, leadership, and contribution for everyone.
+Holds zoom sessions twice a week, monthly challenges, member events, and more.

 ### Financial Assistance